teoportase/BOOMbox/README.md

 This is a mini-project for DIT113 Systems Development course with an emphasis on music.
 Do you listen to music on a daily basis?
 Are you tired of your big speakers?
 Do you want a small companion to react to the music?
 If your answer is **YES** to any of the previous questions, then today is your lucky day!
 Introducing to you project **BOOMbox**!
 A small, portable, and effortless device to listen to your favourite songs anywhere, anytime!
 This project is a creative idea from group 12 to make your daily lives better. **You're Welcome!**

-## Purpose and Benefits

-The goal of this project is to add a spark of joy to our daily lives while doing what we love to do most! **listening to music**

 ## Description

 As mentioned previously, this project comes in the form of a classic boombox (a speaker-like container for the device is optional, but highly encouraged).
 Controlling the device happens through a web application we have created where you can select the songs you want played, like them, and see recommendations.
 On the speaker side, when the device is turned on, the screen displays a sleeping [Kirby](https://kirby.nintendo.com/) when there is no music playing, and one that is singing when the opposite is true.